5 Tips for Getting Your Teen to Go Paleo

 Sometimes the family members in question are teens and tweens.
 And sometimes convincing them to jump on mom or dad’s paleo train isn’t so easy.
-(I’ll add that some of my clients are teens themselves – and working with them one-on-one is truly a gift and an inspiration.)
+(I should mention, however, that some of my clients are teens themselves – and working with them one-on-one is truly a gift and an inspiration.)

-Honestly, there’s no one answer.
+Honestly, there’s no single answer.
 Teens, like all of us, are individuals.
 The approach that’s best for one may totally flounder with another.
-Still, as a starting point, here are 5 Tips for Getting Your Teen to Go Paleo.
+Still, as a starting point, here are...

 Rather than focus on what your teen can’t have when eating paleo-primal, emphasize the abundance of great stuff they can have.

-Things are way more likely to swing in your favor with options like loaded burgers (minus the buns), cinnamon-sprinkled carrot fries (they’ll disappear in minutes) and bacon-topped “meatza” (might sound disgusting, but it’s amazing).
+Things are way more likely to swing in your favour with options like loaded burgers (minus the buns), cinnamon-sprinkled carrot fries (they’ll disappear in moments) and bacon-topped “meatza” (trust me).

 Play around to find what works.
 Your kid love spaghetti?
-Spaghetti squash topped with a simple tomato sauce and meatballs looks and tastes very, very close to the “real thing” (but is made of real food).
+Spaghetti squash topped with a simple tomato sauce and meatballs or veggies looks and tastes very close to the “real thing” (but is made of real food).

-When it comes to dessert, there are a gazillion recipes for homemade paleo cookies, cakes and other treats that are just as tasty as grain-based, white-sugar versions.
+When it comes to dessert, there are a whack of recipes for paleo treats that are just as tasty as grain-based, white-sugar versions.